peterjah/abucoin/README.md

 todo:
-Implement websocket for orderbooks by spliting orderbook fetching in a separate script which will be run as independant thread.
-Use a database to store transactions (SQLite ?)
+Use a database to store transactions